Grover search revisited; application to image pattern matching: Quantum pattern matching algorithm

-Based on these results, we obtain the analytical expression of the amplified probability of hitting the matched indices; that is, for the index $x$ satisfying $\pro{x}{0}_D^{\otimes n_D} \neq 0$, the hitting probability after $t$ AA iteration is given by
+Based on these results, we obtain the analytic expression of the amplified probability of hitting the matched indices; that is, for the index $x\in{\cal C}$, the hitting probability after $t$ Grover iterations is given by

-From Eq.~\eqref{EQ_Px_AA_2}, we can determine the optimal number of iteration $t_*$ that gives the highest hitting probability $P_{x}$ for any index $x$ satisfying $\pro{x}{0}_D^{\otimes n_D} \neq 0$ as follows:
+From Eq.~\eqref{EQ_Px_AA_2}, we can determine the optimal number of iteration $t_*$ that gives the highest hitting probability $P_{x}$ for any index $x\in{\cal C}$ as follows: